ⓘ Let’s Set the Record Straight First

 How to Use This Resource Safely

 This article is educational and designed to help you prepare for a consultation with a licensed elder law or estate attorney in New York or New Jersey.
 Medicaid eligibility and estate recovery are state-specific and fact-specific, and agency practices vary.
 Rules can also change over time.
-This content is reviewed and updated periodically for accuracy—but it’s not legal advice and shouldn’t substitute for advice tailored to your situation.
+This content is not legal advice and should not substitute for advice tailored to your situation.

 Your Action Plan Starts Today